pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

     ![SCM view](../../../images/integrations/scm_settings.png)

-1. Click  **Build Triggers** and check the box labelled "GitHub hook trigger for GITScm polling".
+1. Click  **Build Triggers** and check the box labelled **GitHub hook trigger for GITScm polling**.
 This allows code changes to trigger your build (as opposed to setting up a periodic build, for example).

-1. Click **Build Environment** and check the box labelled "Inject environment variables to the build process."
+1. Click **Build Environment** and check the box labelled **Inject environment variables to the build process**.

 1. Enter the path to your Jenkins environment variables file in the **Properties File Path** field.
 On Debian-based systems, this is usually `/var/lib/jenkins/envVars.properties`.
 If it doesn't already exist, create an empty file.

-1. Add the variable below, one per line, with no quotation marks in the **Properties Content** field:
+1. Add the variable below with your site's name, one per line, with no quotation marks in the **Properties Content** field:

     - **SITE_ID=**your-site-name

     ![Env vars view](../../../images/integrations/env_vars.png)

-1. Check the "Use secret text(s) or file(s)" option, click **Bindings**, add a secret text binding named **TERMINUS_TOKEN**, and select the Terminus secret text credential from the drop-down:
+1. Check the **Use secret text(s) or file(s)** option, click **Bindings**, add a secret text binding named **TERMINUS_TOKEN**, and select the Terminus secret text credential from the drop-down menu:

     ![Bindings](../../../images/integrations/jenkins-binding.png)

 ### Add Build Steps

 Under the **Build** tab is a button labeled **Add build step**.
-These tasks will execute in sequence, and the job will quit if any fail.
-Add these in separate build steps, selecting **Execute shell** for all but steps 1 and 6.
+These tasks execute in sequence, and the job quits if any tasks fail.
+Add the tasks in separate build steps, selecting **Execute shell** for all but steps 1 and 6.

-1. Set build status to "pending" on GitHub commit.
+1. Set build status to **pending** on GitHub commit.

 1. Add Jenkins logs into Pantheon: